OUR LEADERSHIP TEAM

 Rachel Marcus, M.Ed.

-Curriculum and Training Manager
+Director of Curriculum and Training

 Rachel’s educational philosophy has evolved over the course of her career through her experiences in a variety of classroom settings.
 Rachel has come to believe that learning how to learn is ultimately the key to a child’s success in school—and in life.
 In today’s fast-paced world, content is easily accessible and students are asked to organize, analyze, and synthesize that content in deeper and richer ways than ever before.
 Rachel recognizes that while learning content is certainly important, empowering students by giving them the fundamental tools they need to be successful in any academic setting is even more important.
 This educational philosophy drew her to Engaging Minds, where Rachel supports the professional development, training, and mentoring of Engaging Minds’ skilled instructors.